 - If it is standardized, you can train personnel, and be able to rotate to a different job when needed.

 - If it is sustained,you know you can begin work after the last shift as soon as the bell rings, and less likely to make a mistake because of it.

-I worked for a company that did not audit 5S,management was not closely involved, yet 5S sustained.
+I worked for a company that did not audit 5S, management was not closely involved, yet 5S sustained.
 What was in it for the employees?
 The reason I saw was the employees understood how it made their life easier.
-They recognized that if they practiced 5S now, along with other quality initiatives,they get the work done and get to go home on time, with a satisfied customer.
-And they are more willing to come to work the next day knowing the other shifts do the same, hence they can look forward to another good day.
+They recognized that if they practiced 5S now, along with other quality initiatives, they get the work done and get to go home on time, while satisfying their customer.
+They are also more willing to come to work the next day knowing the other shifts do the same, hence they are looking forward to another good day.
 There is self satisfaction.